Russia, US exchange harsh words over Ukraine at UN

 She said last week that council members “must squarely examine the facts and consider what is at stake for Ukraine, for Russia, for Europe, and for the core obligations and principles of the international order should Russia further invade Ukraine.”

-On Friday, China’s U.N.
-Ambassador Zhang Jun said both sides have shown willingness to continue negotiations and should be allowed to continue.
+On Friday, China's ambassador Zhang said both sides have shown willingness to continue negotiations and should be allowed to continue.

 On Sunday, the chairman of the Senate Foreign Relations Committee, Sen. Bob Menendez, said that in the event of an attack, lawmakers want Russia to face "the mother of all sanctions."
 That includes actions against Russian banks that could severely undermine the Russian economy and increased lethal aid to Ukraine's military.